memst/keats_downloader/README.md

 > :warning: This project is very WIP, I provide no warranty.
-Depending on how your lecturer uses KEATS, the video link, or the video itself might not be recognised.
+Depending on how your lecturer uses KEATS, the link to the video page or the video itself might not be recognised.

 # Keats Downloader
 This is a project intended to automatically download all videos in a course and store them locally.
 Benefits include: